Jim Bolger: Third term

-The 1996 election saw New Zealand First, led by Winston Peters, holding the balance of power after the 1996 election.
+The 1996 election saw New Zealand First, led by former National minister Winston Peters, holding the balance of power after the 1996 election.
 Bolger's government stayed in office in a caretaker role while negotiations began for a coalition government.
 Although National remained the largest single party, neither Bolger nor Labour leader Helen Clark could form a government on their own.
-The balance of power in the new House rested with New Zealand First, a party that had only been formed three years earlier by Winston Peters, a former minister under Bolger.
 Neither party could govern without the support of New Zealand First, leaving Peters in a position where he could effectively choose the next prime minister.

 Ultimately, in December 1996, Peters decided to go into coalition with National.
 Bolger had to pay a very high price in order to stay in power, however.
-As part of a detailed coalition agreement Peters became Deputy Prime Minister and Treasurer.
+As part of a detailed coalition agreement Peters became deputy prime minister and Treasurer.
 The latter post was created specifically for Peters, and was senior to the existing post of Minister of Finance, which was retained by Birch.
+Bolger also made significant policy concessions as well.
+He also allowed Peters full latitude to select ministers from New Zealand First, unusual for a junior coalition partner in a Westminster system.
+There were concerns about whether Bolger and Peters could work together, since Bolger had sacked Peters from his cabinet in 1991 over Peters' objections to Ruthanasia.
+However, no major issues surfaced between them.

+Bolger's administration made progress in settling historical grievances with the Māori under the Treaty of Waitangi.
+These settlements aimed to address longstanding issues related to land and resource rights, contributing to the reconciliation process between the government and Māori communities.

 Resignation

-Growing opposition to Bolger's slow pace and perceived exaggerated influence of New Zealand First led Transport Minister Jenny Shipley to stage a caucus room coup in 1997.
-Bolger was out of the country at the time, and when he returned he found that he did not have enough support in his caucus to remain as party leader and prime minister.
+Growing opposition to Bolger's slow pace and the perceived exaggerated influence of New Zealand First led Transport Minister Jenny Shipley to plan a caucus room coup while Bolger was attending the Commonwealth Heads of Government Meeting.
+When Bolger returned to New Zealand, he found that Shipley was not only preparing a leadership challenge, but had marshaled enough support to oust him as party leader and prime minister.
 Rather than face being voted out, he resigned on 8 December, and Shipley became New Zealand's first woman prime minister.
 As a concession, Bolger was made a junior minister in Shipley's government.

-Bolger remains National's third-longest-serving leader.
+Bolger remains the National Party's third-longest-serving leader.
 Retiring political journalist Peter Luke said that Bolger was "[t]he most under-estimated prime minister I have come across.
 He made up for his lack of education by having an innate ability to relate to the aspirations of ordinary Kiwis.
 And, as many civil servants discovered to their cost, his image of being a simple King Country farmer did not mean that he would not understand their reports and unfailingly point to the flaws in them."